What is Interoperability?

 Foundational interoperability refers to the ability of one information system to exchange data with another.
 The focal point with foundational interoperability is that the receiving system does not have to interpret the data it receives.

 Structural interoperability is of medium complexity and defines the data structure of the information being passed between systems.
 This standardized message formatting allows data to be interpreted at the individual field level.
 Structural data is “preserved and unaltered”, according to HIMSS.

-Semantic interoperability is the most complex and sought after form of exchanging healthcare data.
+Semantic interoperability is the most complex and sought-after form of exchanging healthcare data.
 In this model, multiple systems can exchange data and use it to its fullest extent.
-This includes exchange, interpretation, and use of data across disparate systems.
+This includes the exchange, interpretation, and use of data across disparate systems.

 Benefits of Interoperability

 The exchange of information in healthcare, as with all other facets of modern life, is critical to our advancement.
 Interoperability addresses that need while simultaneously increasing the quality of care received, improving healthcare efficiency, and even financial incentivization.

 Interoperability in healthcare can also encourage patient engagement and patient education.
 Consider the primary care physician who may provide a patient who has just received diabetes diagnosis training resources via the patient portal.
 This activity would be labor-intensive and laborious without interoperability between the educational system and the electronic health records.

 Boosts Productivity, Reduces Costs and Enriches the Patient Experience

 Healthcare interoperability may boost productivity while reducing costs and mistakes by facilitating the exchange of vital health information across medical practices, payers, laboratories, suppliers, and public health registries.
 This not only significantly improves the lives of healthcare workers and professionals, but it also helps patients have a better overall experience.